j-imsa/pkce-demo/README.md

 - PostgreSQL (data store)

 The repository is organized as a two-module setup:
-- Frontend: React single-page application that initiates the PKCE flow and consumes the secured API.
+- Frontend: React a single-page application that initiates the PKCE flow and consumes the secured API.
 - Backend: Spring-based REST API secured with OAuth 2.1 / OpenID Connect, validating tokens from Keycloak and persisting data in PostgreSQL.

 ## What you'll learn